 This ad is in Backpacker Magazine just pages after the Women & Backpacking layout.

 I bet you never expected to see this kind of image on my website.
 Well, I never expected to see it in Backpacker Magazine.
 It doesn’t sit well does it?
 Well, it didn’t for me and it gave me a stomach ache.
 I then cancelled my subscription to Backpacker, which I get FREE through my PCTA membership.
 Yep, it’s that bad that it’s free and I still don’t want it.
 I bet somehow my membership dollars are going to Backpacker Magazine and I’ll be sure to make sure it doesn’t before I renew with the PCTA again.
 It’s a quick phone call (800) 666-3434 and I was able to tell them why I cancelled.
-In addition, I noticed letters to the editor can be sent to letters@backpacker.com.
+In addition, I noticed letters to the editor can be sent to [email protected].
 Backpacker Magazine may not change because they lose a few subscriptions, but I’m sure not going to be part of the cycle to keep it going with this content.

 Those of you seeking a worthwhile outdoor magazine that’s free online, I suggest subscribing to TrailGroove.
 A beautifully done online magazine that is a treat for the eyes AND has quality content about all kinds of hikes, backpacking, outdoor skills, gear, and more.
 TrailGroove is growing fast and I wouldn’t be surprised if I see it in print on newsstands someday.
 Their latest issue just came out today, so check it out!